 - Videos – Around 66% of consumers would rather watch a video about a product than read about it.
 Taking this figure into consideration, video marketing can be extremely beneficial to your content strategy.
 If you’re planning to adopt it, being aware of the different video content types is a must.

 - Strategically Placed CTAs – Instead of letting your readers figure out what their next steps are, you can link them to specific parts of your site, such as your newsletter subscription or pillar page.
 This will effectively guide them into a purchase and greatly increase your chances of a sale.

 Find out how you can use content to improve your lead generation game: Steps to Convert Your Blog into a Lead Generation Machine, Effective Ways to Generate Leads with Content Marketing, A Complete Guide to Using Infographics for Lead Generation and 6 Types of Video Content to Supercharge Your Conversions

 Using Social Media to Generate Leads

 Social media has evolved significantly over the past few years.
 Originally designed as networking sites, platforms such as Facebook and LinkedIn have turned into high-powered lead generation tools.
-Nowadays, being present on a platform or two can provide businesses with sales opportunities.
+Nowadays, social presence on multiple platforms is vital for generating leads and ultimately winning customers, that is why using LinkedIn for sales has now become one of the most effective B2B marketing strategies.
 Check out these tips to learn how you can turn social media into a lead generation engine:

 - Create unique hashtags –Branded hashtags can help potential customers recall your business or campaigns.
 Apart from boosting your visibility, the hashtags you choose will also be vital in building your brand identity.